 Homemade feta cheese is easier to make than you might think!
 It takes some time but I’ll show you how to make a large batch of feta and preserve it so you only need to do this every few months if you want a constant supply of feta in your fridge.
-I am making this feta cheese with store bought milk but you can do the same exact process with raw milk.
-I have the handy How to Make Feta Cheese printable for you at the end of the post.
-Let’s get to it!
+I am making this feta cheese with store-bought milk but you can do the same exact process with raw milk.

 So I moved here to the U.S. back in 2005 and right away, within a few short weeks I noticed two problems with this wonderful place that I call home that really puts it at serious danger for all kinds of bad things if you ask me.